RetroAchievements/docs/docs/guidelines/content/unwelcome-concepts.md

 ## Betas, Demos, and Prototypes

 If the game ended up having an official release, then these are generally not allowed unless there is unique content.
 Games that only existed as betas, demos, or prototypes are typically fine, so long as they're actually playable (some prototypes barely qualify).

+## Work in Progress Hacks and Homebrews

+Hacks and homebrews that are under development are generally not allowed.

+- An exception can be requested from DevCompliance when a game is feature complete, meaning an early set is able to include Progression and Win Condition achievements that would stay the same conceptually in further updates.
+- Abandonned hacks and homebrews can have sets if the developer explicitly said that no more updates would happen.
+- Abandonned hacks and homebrews may also have sets if there was no development update in over year and no game update in over 2 years.

 ## Rich Presence Custom Name Restriction